St John’s Wort Plant Spiritual Meaning Demon Chaser

 Metaphysical Uses Wicca

-Hungover doorways windows and entrances to protect against evil spirits.
-Grown in the front yard of a dwelling protects the occupants from incoming negative energy from neighbours etc.
+Hungover doorways, windows and entrances to protect against evil spirits.
+Grown in the front yard of a dwelling protects the occupants from incoming negative energy from neighbours etc. To amplify this even further combine green aventurine.

-Saint John’s Wort is a powerful purifier and may be used as a (smudge to cleanse with smoke) similar to white sage.
+Saint John’s Wort is a powerful purifier and may be used as a smudge similar to white sage.
 The smoke cleanses the air and purifies the dwelling of harmful ghosts and trapped negative energies from previous dwellers.